darzyx/gpu-auction-house/README.md

 -   `pnpm install`
 -   `pnpm run dev`

-### Key Areas and Design Decisions
+### Key Design Decisions

--   Aesthetics: I put a lot of thought into making this both beautiful and usable.
-I took some aesthetic inspiration from the SF Compute home page
+-   Aesthetics - inspired by the SF Compute home page.
+Made simple, beautiful, and highly usable
+-   Tasteful responsive design - try it on desktop and mobile!
+-   Fonts - a nice combination of Georgia, Geist, and the gorgeous Berkeley Mono

+### Sections

--   Exchange Section: Most important section.
-This lets the user buy/sell market/limit orders with a planned Google Flights-style calendar for optimizing block pricing.
-It's a fun tetris-like problem and I think this solves it well.
-Select GPU quantity, then open calendar to see best prices.
-Select time to see final price.
-Submitting an order updates the database and the Orders section UI
+-   Exchange Section - most important section.
+Lets the user buy/sell market/limit orders with a Google Flights-style calendar for optimized block pricing.
+This project presents a fun tetris-like problem, and I think this UI solves it well.
+Select GPU quantity, then open the calendar to see best prices.
+Select start hour to see final price.
+A confirmation modal is shown before submitting orders.
+Submitting an order updates the DB and the Orders section UI.
--   Price Section: Helps users evaluate current market rates before executing trades
+-   Price Section - helps users evaluate current market rates before executing trades
--   Orders Section: Updates when you submit a new order.
-Sortable table design, detailed information, limit order cancellation is UI only for now
+-   Orders Section - data is grabbed from the DB, and the table updates when you submit a new order.
+Sortable table design with detailed information.
+(Note that the cancel button is non-functional)
--   Portfolio Section positioned above Exchange Section for quick trading decisions
+-   Portfolio Section - positioned right above Exchange for aiding trading decisions
--   Confirmation modal makes sure trades are intentional
--   Grabbing Orders data from Vercel Postgres DB (just to show I can)
--   Responsive design for mobile and desktop
--   Fonts: A nice combination of Georgia, Geist, and the gorgeous Berkeley Mono

 ## Current Limitations

 -   Just one page UI implementation, the Trade page
--   Non-functional navigation
+-   Data on the Prices table is just hardcoded placeholder data and doesn't mean anything